c-mandal/c-mandal.github.io/index.md

 I'm interested in **backend engineering** and **data science**.
 Some new areas I'm learning more about health tech, accessibility, and search!

-I'm currently a Software Engineering Intern at Apple.
+I was a Software Engineering Intern at Apple for 6 months 2021.
 Learn more about my [technical experience.](./#experience)

 In addition to coding, I love telling stories with illustration and data science.
 [Check out my projects.](./projects)